 In Continuing Healthcare well-managed needs are still needs

-When we’re reviewing NHS Continuing Healthcare assessment notes for our clients, with a view to helping them appeal NHS decisions to deny funding, we notice many mistakes made by Continuing Care assessors.
+When we’ve reviewed NHS Continuing Healthcare assessment notes for families, with a view to helping them appeal NHS decisions to deny funding, we notice many mistakes made by Continuing Healthcare assessors.

 Assessment errors stem from poor interpretation of Department of Health guidelines on the part of assessors, whether out of ignorance or wilful intention to deny funding.
 We also hear of assessors who haven’t even read the guidelines they are supposed to be following.
 The result of this is that elderly people are often wrongly charged for care.